hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 I call it his emitter just because it‚Äôs based on his ideas and I don‚Äôt have a better/more descriptive name yet.
 My emitter is called `wbb` because its structure is word-block-block.
 The other emitter has more free form structure, so I can‚Äôt choose some similar simple name.
 As always, I‚Äôm open to suggestions.

 [15:53:07](#naWLaVH1wtP75Rdoeb6B7VnTepdHnSFitv75Rvv4FQA) <hiiamboris (NOT THIS ONE)>:
-I knew there will be `Boris` emitter a few days before you coded it Ì†ΩÌ∏É
+I knew there will be `Boris` emitter a few days before you coded it üòÉ

 [15:53:47](#Cz_d8X_cjh_6j4xoa1yvXj4zle7AuM0juVfAKi6OuJk) <hiiamboris (NOT THIS ONE)>:
 On a different thing.
 I would also like some smart prettification algo for the future.
 For example here's what I'm working with: